jelford/jelford.github.io/src/drafts/by-any-other-name.md

 - Assuming that `libc` is `glibc`, it then:
   - checks for `nscd`, a caching daemon that doesn't seem to exist on my host
   - reads `nsswitch.conf` to determine what to do next.
 Based on that it...
-  - Checks in `host.conf` and `resolv.conf` to determine how to interpret what it finds when it...
+  - checks in `host.conf` and `resolv.conf` to determine how to interpret what it finds when it...
-  - Reads the `hosts` file (in case of statically configured naming info)
+  - reads the `hosts` file (in case of statically configured naming info),
-  - Tries `mdns4_minimal` (in case of `.local` domains)
+  - tries `mdns4_minimal` (in case of `.local` domains),
-  - Queries DNS (using the DNS server it found earlier in `resolv.conf`)
+  - queries DNS (using the DNS server it found earlier in `resolv.conf`),
-  - Sorts the results according RFC-3484, using information about local interfaces
+  - sorts the results according RFC-3484, using information about local interfaces, and...
-  - Finally returns a list of host lookup results
+  - finally returns a list of host lookup results

 That gives us a pretty clear picture of where to look if we want to configure or understand how hostname lookup is working on our system:
-- `nsswitch.conf` is used to determine how to look names up
+- `/etc/nsswitch.conf` is used to determine how to look up hosts (maintained by `authselect`)
-- `resolv.conf` lists our name servers
+- `/etc/hosts` allows us to configure a static set of names
-- `glibc` will do DNS lookup based on the configured name servers, unless it gets something from the `hosts` file or a `.local` domain.
+- `.local` domains have their own special `mdns4` thing going on,
-- Modify these files using `authselect` or `NetworkManager` respectively.
+- and finally, `/etc/resolv.conf` lists our name servers (maintained by `NetworkManager`)

+Simple.
 This feels like a good place to stop, so... let's just look at one more thing...

-## what if we're not using glibc?
+## what if we're not using `glibc`?

-Now... `getaddrinfo` is specified by POSIX, but the rest of the details are not;
+Now... `getaddrinfo` is specified by POSIX, but the rest of the details are not.
 `nss` is a `glibc` (well... inspired by Sun) invention, so everything from that point on is implementation dependant.